shivatejapecheti/Abstract-Syntax-Tree-Visualization-of-Mathematical-Expressions/README.md

 ## Applications

- <div align="justify"> Academia: Useful for educators, students, and researchers for teaching and understanding complex mathematical concepts.
+1. Academia: Useful for educators, students, and researchers for teaching and understanding complex mathematical concepts.
-Professionals: Facilitates precise mathematical modeling, simulations, and data analysis.
+2. Professionals: Facilitates precise mathematical modeling, simulations, and data analysis.
-Developers: A valuable tool for building applications requiring mathematical expression evaluation and visualization. </div>
+3. Developers: A valuable tool for building applications requiring mathematical expression evaluation and visualization.

 ## Conclusion